jgore077/youtube-livestream-monitor/README.md

 # youtube-livestream-monitor
-Capture livestreams from a public youtube channel using only a channel id.
+Capture livestreams from a public youtube channel using only a username.
 Allows you to download all streams automatically.
 # Installation
 To install all depedencies run
 ```